Matthijnssenslab/Leuven_ww_long/README.md

 # Hybrid-capture-enabled longitudinal metagenomics allows strain-resolved human-associated virus surveillance in wastewater

+Thank you for your interest in our study!

 This repository contains processed datasets and R scripts to reproduce the analyses and figures from the study.
 It also documents how the raw reads were processed so the workflow can be reproduced end-to-end.

 ## Dataset (raw reads)